Additional resources¶

 Note

-, they must have a fixed-length in effort able to fit into sprint duration
+User stories are much more detailed than Epics, they must have a fixed-length in effort able to fit into sprint duration.

 INVEST criteria: